Qqwy/elixir-arrays_aja/README.md

 ## Installation

-If [available in Hex](https://hex.pm/docs/publish), the package can be installed by adding `arrays_aja` to your list of dependencies in `mix.exs`:
+ArraysAja is [available in Hex](https://hex.pm/docs/publish), and can be installed by adding `arrays_aja` to your list of dependencies in `mix.exs`:

 ```elixir